Cheikhei

-Cheikhei (English: Full Stop) is a 2015 Indian Meitei language film directed by Premkumar Paonam and produced by Taibi, under the banner of Triveni Films and presented by Premila.
+Cheikhei (English: Full Stop) is a 2015 Manipuri film directed by Premkumar Paonam and produced by Taibi, under the banner of Triveni Films and presented by Premila.
 It stars Gurumayum Bonny, Bala Hijam, Suranjit and Artina Thoudam in the lead roles.
 The story of the film was written by Premkumar Paonam.
 A.K.
 Yangoi composed the soundtrack for the film and Niranjan Usham wrote the lyrics.

 Cheikhei was released at MSFDS on 13 December 2015.